soyersoyer/fmp4streamer/README.md

     ```
     sudo apt-get install python3-picamera tornado
     ```
-1. Donwload *Pi H264 To Browser*, and copy the src directoy to your Raspberry Pi
+1. Donwload raspicam, and copy the home to your Raspberry Pi

 # configuration
-open server.py and edit the following section of code as needed.
+open raspicam.py and edit the following section of code as needed.
 - The webserver will run on the port you set **_serverPort_** to.
 - Refer to the Picamera documentation for details on how to configure it.
 A lage number of options exist (far more than listed below), that allow for 100% customization of camera.
     1. [sensor modes, resolutions and framerates](https://picamera.readthedocs.io/en/release-1.13/fov.html#sensor-modes)